jonnor/random/digital-fabrication/introspectable-objects.md

 Objects we have around us today are dumb.
-They don't know what they are, how they work, how they were made or
+They don't know what they are, how they work, how they were made or how they can be maintained or fixed.

 On every object, have a RFID/NFC tag(s) + printed URL (maybe QR code).
 Printed part also acts as geometric marker(s) at known location on object.
-Contain a unique id, per instance produced. https://obj.jonnor.com/de305d54-75b4-431b-adb2-eb6b9e546013
+Contain a unique id, per instance produced.
+Example: https://obj.jonnor.com/de305d54-75b4-431b-adb2-eb6b9e546013

 References repository of information about object